AprilSweettooth/aprilsweettooth.github.io/_researches/2022-09-07-deep-learning-mri.md

 description: >
 ---

-Advisor: Prof. Chris Rogers (Fellow of Peterhouse, Department of Clinical Neurosciences)
+Supervisor: Prof. Chris Rogers (Fellow of Peterhouse, Department of Clinical Neurosciences)

 **Use of deep learning to accelerate parallel transmit pulse design**